The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Recently I heard about a case of child abuse in which an infant was killed by the mother’s boyfriend.
 Someone asked me what will become of the infant’s soul, because the infant had not been baptized.
 What should I say?

-By the way, I’m curious—what do you think of the Potter and Tolkien fantasy books?
+What do you think of the Harry Potter and Tolkien fantasy books?

 What do you think about Medjugorje?
 A lot of people have gone there, and I was wondering if I should go.